pyedifice/pyedifice/README.md

 Edifices also offers a few tools to aid in development.

 ### set_trace
-PDB does not work well with Q applications. edifice.set_trace is equivalent to pdb.set_trace(), but it can properly pause the Q event loop to enable use of the debugger.
+PDB does not work well with PyQt5 applications. `edifice.set_trace` is equivalent to `pdb.set_trace()`, but it can properly pause the PyQt5 event loop to enable use of the debugger
+(users of PySide2 need not worry about this).

 ### Dynamic reload
 One other advantage of declarative code is that it is easier for humans and machines to reason about.
-Edifice takes advantage of this by offering dynamic reloading of Components.
+Edifice takes advantage of this by offering hot reloading of Components.
-When a file in your application is changed, the dynamic loader will reload all components in that file with preserved props (since that state comes from the caller) and reset state.
+When a file in your application is changed, the loader will reload all components in that file with preserved props (since that state comes from the caller) and reset state.
 Because rendering is abstracted away, it is simple to diff the UI trees and have the Edifice renderer figure out what to do using its normal logic.